gennarocc/yt-flac-dl/README.md

 # yt-flac-dl
-A very simple script wrapper for yt-dl.
+A very simple script wrapper for [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 Download any yt playlist link as a .flac.

 ## Usage: